No767/Deltaline-Docs/docs/Django Framework.md

 # Django Framework

 Deltaline uses Django in order to make thing go a lot faster, and add in features that something like JS or React would have.
 Django is a lib written in Python designed to accelerate loading speeds, and be secure and scalable.
 This allows me or any other contributer to add in features like a comment section, animations, and a ton more.
 I have been learning Python, since this language can be used from Discord Bots (making one rn, which is the Rin bot), machine learning and AI, to webapps like these.

-## Getting started
-If you want to contribute, you will need Python 3 (Made in Python 3.9.6), pip, and Django.
-Even though it's already listed within Deltaline's requirements.txt, you might want to install it first (might not be needed).
-The main root repo for it is the folder named "Django", and the Deltaline folder contains the main content (notice that i hid the settings.py file and it's not tracked on git).
-The src folder contains the main bulk of the webapp.
-Django can be used with MySQL, which I regularly use and deploy for my other servers, but stick to SQLite for the time being.